 and global perspective.

-Adam has over 25 years of experience helping shape sustainable communities and supporting government and industry in unlocking the benefits of digitally enabled infrastructure, delivering economic and social value for cities and
+Adam has over 25 years of experience helping shape sustainable communities and supporting government and industry in unlocking the benefits of digitally enabled infrastructure, delivering economic and social value for cities and precincts.

-precincts.
 A trained planner and advocate for sustainable urbanism, his work spans policy, technical specifications, and stakeholder governance.
-Adam is currently Managing Director of NEON.URBAN, a digital planning advisory
+Adam is currently Managing Director of NEON.URBAN, a digital planning advisory firm.
+He was the Founding

-firm.
-He was the Founding Executive Director of the Smart Cities Council ANZ, Director of Innovation at EcoDistricts (Portland, USA), and an Executive Director at the Green Building Council of Australia.
-Earlier, Adam spent
+Executive Director of the Smart Cities Council ANZ, Director of Innovation at EcoDistricts (Portland, USA), and an Executive Director at the Green Building Council of Australia.
+Earlier, Adam spent 15 years with Arup and GHD.

 For 20 years Laura has harnessed communication to engage customers, stakeholders and employees, build brands, manage reputations and embed change.
-Her career spans the marketing and communication mix across the corporate, non-profit
+Her career spans the marketing and communication mix across the corporate, non-profit and

-marketing and public relations, as well as certifications in internal communication, change management and strategy execution.
+and public relations, as well as certifications in internal communication, change management and strategy execution.
 She recently qualified as a coach and facilitator.

 Martyna runs the membership platform and database for IoTAA, as well as providing administrative assistance and operational support on special projects.
-Martyna has background in account and customer relationship management, and
+Martyna has background in account and customer relationship management, and she worked

-she worked with a number of clients in IT industry both locally and internationally.
+with a number of clients in IT industry both locally and internationally.
 Her Australian experience includes work with local government and water authorities within the context of data processing and management.

 Member Awards and Recognition